 An increasingly diverse energy policy landscape prompts a major index reshuffle, as some markets elevate renewables ambitions while others rein them in.
 But effective large-scale generation delivery models remain critical for most.

-Renewable energy country attractiveness index - June 2015
+Renewable energy country attractiveness index - September 2015

 Established in 2003, our global quarterly publication ranks 40 countries on the attractiveness of their renewable energy investment and deployment opportunities, based on a number of macro, energy market and technology-specific indicators.

 Strategic risk allocation through public-private partnerships may prove the most effective way to bring forward new utility-scale generation and optimize the economic benefits of emerging renewable technologies.

 President Obama’s Clean Power Plan (CPP) has not only shaken up the US energy market, but also our index.
 The US returns to the top spot ahead of China as it rolls out arguably its most comprehensive and far-reaching emissions reduction legislation to date, with the potential to significantly increase renewable energy deployment over the next 15 years.

 China continues to dwarf the US in terms of new renewables investment and deployment, but its current economic slowdown, limited foreign participation despite government efforts, and grid constraints, contribute to its slip to second place.